Volunteering opportunities

 • Helping with a prescribed burn

-To find the closest WMA to you, refer to the MN DNR's Recreation Compass and maps of Assistant Area Wildlife Managers and Area Wildlife Managers .
+To find the closest WMA to you, refer to the MN DNR’s Recreation Compass or maps of Assistant Area Wildlife Managers and Area Wildlife Managers.
 Contact them to find out how you can adopt a WMA!

 Get physical on a Scientific and Natural Area